3 Reasons to Choose Israel for Prostate Cancer Treatment

 Advanced Therapies and Treatments

-Some of the world’s top experts in cancer research work from Israeli medical institutions, constantly putting out the newest and most advanced therapies, treatments, and clinical trials.
-In fact, many trials are available in Israel much sooner than in the US.
+Some of the world’s top experts in cancer research work from Israeli medical institutions, constantly putting out the newest and most advanced therapies and treatments.

 Israeli physicians undergo rigorous training at a standard equivalent to — and often more demanding than — American medical education.
 Medical training in Israel spans 10 years and includes medical school, residency, and fellowship.
 Furthermore, Israeli doctors often complete residencies and fellowships in prestigious American institutions.